 These dangers can include:

-- viewing unsuitable content e.g. hate material, adult content, sites that endorse unhealthy behaviour, sites that endorse or encourage extremism
+- Viewing unsuitable content e.g. hate material, adult content, sites that endorse unhealthy behaviour, sites that endorse or encourage extremism

-- giving out personal information
+- Giving out personal information

-- arranging to meet an online 'friend'
+- Arranging to meet an online 'friend'

-- becoming involved in, or the victim of, bullying, identity theft, or making and sending indecent or illegal images
+- Becoming involved in, or the victim of, bullying, identity theft, or making and sending indecent or illegal images

-- copying information from the Internet or buying work from other people to use as their own.
+- Copying information from the Internet or buying work from other people to use as their own

-E-Safety refers to child protection and safeguarding of both children and adults in the digital world.
+Online safety (or e-safety) refers to child protection and safeguarding of both children and adults in the digital world.
 It is about learning to understand and use technologies in a safe, positive way, also about supporting children and adults to develop safe online behaviours (both in and out of school).

-To reduce the possibility of children accessing undesirable materials our Broadband provider (Birmingham Grid for Learning) operates a filtering system that restricts access to inappropriate materials.
+To reduce the possibility of children accessing undesirable materials our service provider (Birmingham Grid for Learning) operates a filtering system that restricts access to inappropriate materials.
 All of our computers are in public view and access is supervised.

 The SMART rules: